FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 as well as associated controllers with basic actions.
-It also provides a properties form to define extension metadata, frontend plugins and backend modules that use the previously defined controllers and actions.
+It also provides a properties form to define extension metadata, frontend plugins and backend modules that use the previously defined controllers and actions:
-Finally, it generates a basic extension with that can be installed and further developed.

 .. include:: /Images/AutomaticScreenshots/GraphicalEditorBlogExampleWindow.rst.txt

+Finally, it generates a basic extension with that can be installed and further developed:

 .. code-block:: none
-   :caption: Generated extension

    .
    └── ebt_blog/